ethereum/web3.py/docs/web3.eth.rst

     The ``transaction`` and ``block_identifier`` parameters are handled in the same manner as the :meth:`~web3.eth.Eth.send_transaction()` method.

-    The ``state_override`` parameter allows gas estimation for cases when there are multiple calls that require a specific state as a side effect of the earlier transaction, such as an `approve` followed by a `transfer` call.
+    The ``state_override`` is useful when there is a chain of transaction calls.
+    It overrides state so that the gas estimate of a transaction is accurate in cases where prior calls produce side effects.

     .. code-block:: python